AcademySoftwareFoundation/OpenColorIO/docs/Setup.rst

 ----------------------------

-The OpenColourIO library is probably not all you want - the Python libraries bindings and the Nuke nodes are only built if the dependencies are found.
+The OpenColourIO library is probably not all you want - the Python libraries bindings, the Nuke nodes and other included applications are only built if their dependencies are found.

 In the case of the Python bindings, the dependencies are the Python headers for the version you wish to use.
 These may be picked up by